kubeshop/testkube/docs/tests-creating.md

 Tests are single executor oriented objects.
 Test can have different types, which depends what executors are installed in your cluster.

 Testkubes includes `postman/collection`, `cypress/project` and `curl/test` test types which are auto registered during testkube install by default. // provide examples for cypress and curl

 As Testkube was designed with flexibility in mind - you can add your own executor which will handle additional test types.

-## Test test source
+## Test source

 Tests can be currently created from two sources:

 - First one is simple `file` with test content e.g. for postman collections we're exporting collection as json file, or for curl executor we're passing json file with configured curl command.
-- Second source handled by Testkube is `git` - we can pass `repository`, `path` and `branch` where our tests is.
+- Second source handled by Testkube is `git` - we can pass `repository`, `path` and `branch` where our tests are stored.
 This one is used in Cypress executor - as Cypress tests are more like npm-based projects which can have a lot of files.
 We're handling here sparse checkouts which are fast even in case of huge mono-repos

 ## Create test